Melbourne Storm: Sydney Roosters

-As of the end of the 2021 NRL season, the clubs met a further three times with Melbourne winning all three games including defeating the Roosters 46-0 in Round 16 of the 2021 season.
+As of the end of the 2021 NRL season, the clubs met a further three times with Melbourne winning all three games including defeating the Roosters 46–0 in round 16 of the 2021 season.

-The rivalry re-ignited in 2022 in Round 24 when the Roosters narrowly defeated the Storm 18-14 after the Roosters lead 14-0.
+The fixture re-ignited in 2022 in round 24 when the Sydney Roosters narrowly defeated Melbourne 18–14 after the Roosters lead 14–0.
 It was a particularly spiteful game that included repeat melees and sin bins for players on both sides.
-Roosters player Jared Waerea-Hargreaves was sin binned following the referee repeatedly warning both sides to fall in line.
+Sydney Roosters player Jared Waerea-Hargreaves was sin binned following the referee repeatedly warning both sides to fall in line.
 The game also came on the back of Hooker, Brandon Smith, transferring to the club for the 2023 season.